marcusv77/marcusv77/README.md

 ---

 ### console.log("Working on");
+- Internship(SYDLE): Software Engineering.
-- Research project: Digital image processing applied to the evaluation of cells in Pap smears.
+- Research project(CRIC): Digital image processing applied to the evaluation of cells in Pap smears.
 - My new website.
 - Flucs.